Blurrybboi/aichat/Command-Line-Guide.md

   [TEXT]...
 Input text

 Options:
   -m, --model <MODEL>                  Select a LLM model
-      --prompt <PROMPT>      Use the system prompt
-  -r, --role <ROLE>          Select a role
-  -s, --session [<SESSION>]  Start or join a session
-      --empty-session        Ensure the session is empty
+      --prompt <PROMPT>                Use the system prompt -r, --role <ROLE>                    Select a role -s, --session [<SESSION>]            Start or join a session --empty-session                  Ensure the session is empty
       --save-session                   Ensure the new conversation is saved to the session -a, --agent <AGENT>                  Start a agent
       --agent-variable <NAME> <VALUE>  Set agent variables
       --rag <RAG>                      Start a RAG
+      --rebuild-rag                    Rebuild the RAG to sync document changes --macro <MACRO>                  Execute a macro
-      --serve [<ADDRESS>]    Serve the LLM API and WebAPP -e, --execute              Execute commands in natural language -c, --code                 Output code only
-  -f, --file <FILE>          Include files with the message -S, --no-stream            Turn off stream mode
+      --serve [<ADDRESS>]              Serve the LLM API and WebAPP -e, --execute                        Execute commands in natural language -c, --code                           Output code only -f, --file <FILE>                    Include files, directories, or URLs -S, --no-stream                      Turn off stream mode
       --dry-run                        Display the message without sending it --info                           Display information
       --list-models                    List all available chat models
       --list-roles                     List all roles
       --list-sessions                  List all sessions
       --list-agents                    List all agents
       --list-rags                      List all RAGs
-  -h, --help                 Print help
+      --list-macros                    List all macros -h, --help                           Print help
   -V, --version                        Print version
 ```

 ## Examples